Praveen76/House-Prices--Advanced-Regression-Techniques/README.md

 * Calculate the feature importance
 * Automatic important feature selection using SelectFromModel.
 * Compare different model version such as Model without preprocessing data, Model with processed data, and Model with important variables only.

+# **About Me:**
+I’ve been working as a Data Scientist for a very long time now.
+I've worked on various NLP, Machine learning & cutting edge deep learning frameworks to solve business problems.
+Please feel free to check out my personal wesbsite [TowardsMachineLearning.Org](https://towardsmachinelearning.org/) , where I cover an array of topics from Machine learning, NLP, Deep Learning, etc.